 Guests-worthy roast duck.
 (Don't forget to save the duck fat, yum!)

 At some point, you might want to bake some bread, if so, you might want to have this list of 10 bread recipes without xanthan gum.
 Many websites treat it as if it's essential to bread baking in gluten free, and it's not.
-If you want to just make some simple breads to begin with, make Oopsie bread or any flatbread that you enjoy.
+If you want to just make some simple breads to begin with, make Oopsie bread or any flatbread that you enjoy (see videos below).
 Pitas are easy to make gluten free, as are tortillas.

 If you want to bake a loaf style bread, you might consider buying a bread machine.
 Not having to haul out, clean and put away a heavy stand mixer is worth the price.
 I used to bake bread and never use a mixer for kneading the dough because I didn't want the hassle.
 If I were doing that every day, and not just once in a while, for special, then I'd buy a bread machine.